kunwooshin/SNU-BKMS2-2024F/RAG/README.md

 Before the class, follow the setup instructions below in your Google Colab environment and test whether everything works correctly.
 If it doesn’t work properly, contact the TA for assistance.​

-An API key for OpenAI models is not required, as you will be provided with a key during the session.​ The key is only available during the session and will expire once the session ends. ***Please do not use it for anything other than the models specified in the code for the class exercises.***​
+An API key for OpenAI models is not required, as you will be provided with a key during the session.​ The key is only available during the session and will expire once the session ends. _**Please do not use it for anything other than the models specified in the code for the class exercises.**_

 ## Setup